sayeda-chattopadhyay/sayeda-chattopadhyay/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on portfolio
+- 🔭 I’m currently working on portfolio assignment.
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning frontend development.
 - 👯 I’m looking to collaborate on ux design and frontend development projects
 - 🤔 I’m looking for help with ux design
 - 💬 Ask me about ...